heavyai/heavydb/docs/source/execution/kernels.rst

 3. Execute the generated code (i.e. launch kernels on the device).
 4. Prepare ``ResultSet`` and return (reducing if necessary).

 Execution is managed by the ``ExecutionDispatch`` class (a singleton) which manages the execution process.
-Each device has its own ``QueryExecutionContext``, which owns and manages the state for the duration of the kernel execution on the device.
+Each device has its own ``QueryExecutionContext``, which owns and manages the state for the duration of the :term:`kernel` execution on the device.

 .. image:: ../img/dispatch_fragments.png